glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 `farm.protocol_deposit_value / farm.weeks_alive` and the `total_carbon_credits`
 for each bucket will be set equal to `farm.weekly_carbon_credits`.

-The farm then has to add itself to the appropriate array in the bucket.
+The farm then has to add itself to the appropriate vec in the bucket.
 If this is the first bucket where the farm appears, it adds itself to `first_week_farms`.
 If this is the last week where the farm appears, it adds itself to `last_week_farms`, otherwise it adds itself to `ongoing_farms`.